gnader/gnader.github.io/index.md

-## About
+---
+layout: default
+title: "Georges Nader's homepage"
+---

+I am a researcher/computer engineer specializing in geometry processing, computer graphics and computer vision.

+My

-I am currently a research enginneer at Panasonic R&D Center Singapore as a member of the IP3D team.
+Currently, I am a researcher at Panasonic R&D center Singapore working on 3D reconstruction technology.

-Previously, I was a Post-doc researcher at the Singapore University of Technology and Design (SUTD) working on computational tools for machine knitting.
+Previously, I was a postdoctoral researcher at Singapore University of Technology and Design (2018-2020) and Inria Bordeaux Sud-Ouest (2017) where I developed a novel pipeline for machine knitting and fast solver for the optimal transport problem, respectively.
-I have also a memeber of Manao Team at INRIA Bordeaux Sud-Ouest where I developped with Dr. Gael Guennebaud a solver for the L2 optimal transport problem in 2D.

-I have obtained my a PhD. from Université Claude Bernard Lyon 1.
-During my PhD, I have worked on the perception geometric distortion of 3D meshes under the supervision of Pr.
-Florent Dupont, Dr. Franck Hétroy-Wheeler and Dr. Kai Wang.
-My goal was to develop a method for computing the threshold beyond which a geometric distortion becomes visible.
+I did a PhD in computer science at Université Claude Bernard Lyon 1, France.
+My thesis on the perception of geometric distortions on 3D meshes was supervised by Pr.
+Florent Dupont, Pr.
+Franck Hétroy-Wheeler and Dr. Kai Wang.
+The goal of this work was to develop a model that computes a threshold beyond which a geometric distortion on a 3D mesh becomes visible to a human observer.

-## Publications
+I am trying setup a blog where my goal is to write articles about topics within my research interest.

+Outside of work, I enjoy running, hiking and photography.